 - They may compensate by moving their whole trunk to reach toward the opposite side.

-- Poor mid-line crossing will affect how your child reads (tracking with the eye from left to right) and writes (using the dominate hand across the writing page).
+- Poor mid-line crossing will affect how your child reads (tracking with the eye from left to right) and writes (using the dominant hand across the writing page).

 So if your child is demonstrating poor crossing midline skills, or even if they aren’t, it's important to practice these skills.
 Here are some ways to do that: